-This year the City of Grants Pass has taken a giant step forward in an effort to be ready to provide service to our residents in the event of a wide-spread emergency.
+The City of Grants Pass has taken a giant step forward in an effort to be ready to provide service to our residents in the event of a wide-spread emergency.
 The City has designed and purchased a trailer that is self-sufficient and able to provide modest amounts of drinking water to the residents in the event that the treatment plant is unable to produce clean, safe drinking water.

-Designated the WERT: Water Emergency Response Trailer it will allow the City to provide approximately 45,000 gallons of water a day.
+Designated the WERT (Water Emergency Response Trailer), it will allow the City to provide approximately 45,000 gallons of water a day.
 This is enough to provide at least one gallon of water per person per day which meets FEMA guidelines for emergency water provisions.

 To have complete water services restored after a major catastrophe it may take up to a year or more to complete full restoration of the treatment plant.

-The WERT is one more example of how the water division is planning ahead to ensure that our community will have access to clean, safe water in the event of an emergency.
+The WERT is one more example of how the Water Division is planning ahead to ensure that our community will have access to clean, safe water in the event of an emergency.